 Since early 2016, public discourse and debates on LGBT issues has intensified.
 A number of events organised by LGBT activists have been disrupted by police.

-Gay Indonesians face challenges in their day-to-day lives.
-However, gay travellers to Indonesia should not encounter any specific issues but should exercise caution in gay saunas and spas.
-Public displays of affection between same sex couples (such as kissing or holding hands in public) should be avoided.
+Gay Indonesians face growing challenges in their day-to-day lives.
+Gay travellers to Jakata should not encounter issues.
+However public displays of affection between same sex couples (such as kissing or holding hands in public) should be avoided.

 On Sunday 21st May 2017, Police raided Atlantis Sauna, detaining 140 men for questioning.
 Of these, a number where arrested for alleged offenses relating to pornography.